References and Identifiers

 Order ID

 .
-The value must be used in related transactions such as incremental authorizations and completions.
+The value must be used in related transactions such as incremental authorisations and completions.
 The request tag Tx/OrgnlTx/RcptTxId

 is not supported in Payment messages.